 - Engage followers.

 - Do not follow too many people.
-No one is going to follow someone who is following thousands of people but only has 10 followers.
+No one wants to follow someone following thousands of people with only 10 followers.

 - Retweet interesting posts.

-- Retweet and participate in conversations with people with a lot of followers.
+- Retweet and participate in conversations with people with lots of followers.

 - Realize it is impossible for anyone to read every tweet.